pzivich/zEpid/docs/Time-Fixed Exposure.rst

 generally be taken as a good sign.
 It builds some additional confidence in your results.
 If there are distinctly different results across the estimators, that means that at least one assumption is being substantively broken somewhere.
-In these situations, I would recommend the doubly robust estimators because they make less restrictive parametric modeling assumptions.
+In these situations, I would recommend the doubly robust estimators because they make less restrictive modeling assumptions.
 Alternatively, machine learning promises to make less restrictive assumptions regarding functional forms.
-However, the lack of agreement between estimators should be noted in your paper.
+However, the lack of agreement between estimators should be noted.

 Binary Outcome
 ==============================================